karlduino/CO2monitor/docs/instructions.md

 You use the same micro-USB port to power the project as to load the software.
 You should be able to use any USB power adapter.
 You should also be able to use any USB backup battery, like for a phone.
+Or you can power the project with a USB port in a computer.